x-vespiary/writeup/2023/11-tsg/rev-natural-flag-processing-2.md

 # Natural Flag Processing 2

-The goal of the problem is to reverse a custom Transformer that check the flag.
+The goal of this challenge is to reverse a custom Transformer that check a flag.
 By interpreting results from the attention layer, we can incrementally determine the flag character by character.

 Solver Script: